 I could go on and on with examples like this, from momentous to mundane events in my own life, and I’m sure you can do the same.
 I think we all would be blown away with compassion, for ourselves and for others, if we took the leap of faith and looked at our painful past in the light of our current awareness.
 The price we’ll pay is the admission that we may have been wrong in our interpretation of something or someone or even ourselves.
 I’m happy to say that I have been proven wrong countless times.
 I still am being proven wrong and I do my best to take it all in with as much love and compassion — for myself and for others — as I can.

 I invite you to pick one painful memory, whichever one seems appropriate and somewhat digestible, and see if you can reinterpret the circumstances around it in the light of your present awareness.
 What did you learn because of what happened?
 And if you think you didn’t learn anything, or that you couldn’t possibly have learned anything from such a horrible event, try to distance yourself from the memory and ask instead: what could a person learn from a similar circumstance?
 Please don’t give up until you feel yourself soften and open enough to listen to your heart, rather than your mind.

 Long before I even heard about the most basic spiritual teaching (which is simple: you are spirit, having a human experience), I somehow knew that I was meant to be born in a turbulent country and witness some of the worst humans are capable of, so that I could learn to love humanity anyway.
-Many years later I don’t even wonder whether this is true because I know that on the soul level, we all choose the exact trials we have as humans so that we can learn and grow in awareness of our ultimate nature, which is love.
+Many years later I don’t even wonder whether this is true because I know that on the soul level, within this illusion of separation we call the world, we all choose the exact trials we have as humans and we can use all those experiences to learn and grow in awareness of our ultimate nature, which is love.